Medical expert of the article

 The diagnosis of chronic tonsillitis is established on the basis of subjective and objective signs of the disease.

-Toxico-allergic form is always accompanied by regional lymphadenitis - an increase in lymph nodes at the corners of the lower jaw and in front of the sternocleidomastoid muscle.
-Along with the definition of enlarged lymph nodes, it is necessary to note their soreness in palpation, the presence of which indicates involvement in the toxic-allergic process.
-Of course, that for the clinical evaluation it is necessary to exclude other foci of infection in this region (teeth, gums, sinus nasal sinuses, etc.)
+The toxic-allergic form is always accompanied by regional lymphadenitis - enlargement of the lymph nodes at the angles of the lower jaw and in front of the sternocleidomastoid muscle.
+Along with determining the enlargement of the lymph nodes, it is necessary to note their pain upon palpation, the presence of which indicates their involvement in the toxic-allergic process.
+Of course, for clinical evaluation it is necessary to exclude other foci of infection in this region (teeth, gums, ocholaparesis sinuses, etc.),

-Chronic focal infection in the tonsils, due to its localization, lymphogenous and other connections with organs and life support systems, the nature of the infection (beta-hemolytic streptococcus, etc.) always has a toxic-allergic effect on the whole organism and constantly creates a threat of complications in the form of local and common diseases.
-In order to establish the diagnosis of chronic tonsillitis, it is necessary to identify and assess the general conjugate diseases present in the patient.
+Chronic focal infection in the tonsils, due to its localization, lymphogenous and other connections with organs and life support systems, the nature of the infection (beta-hemolytic streptococcus, etc.), always has a toxic-allergic effect on the entire body and constantly creates a threat of complications in the form of local and general diseases.
+In this regard, to establish a diagnosis of chronic tonsillitis, it is necessary to identify and evaluate the patient's general associated diseases.

 Laboratory research

-It is necessary to make a clinical blood test, a smear from the surface of the tonsils to determine the microflora.
+It is necessary to do a clinical blood test and a smear from the surface of the tonsils to determine the microflora.

 Instrumental research

-Pharyngoscopic signs of chronic tonsillitis include inflammatory changes in the palatine arch.
-A reliable sign of chronic tonsillitis is purulent contents in the crypts of the tonsils, which is released when the spatula is pressed against the amygdala through the anterior palatine arch.
-Normally, there are no contents in the lacunae.
-With chronic inflammation in the crypts of the tonsils, a purulent discharge is formed: it can be more or less liquid, sometimes mushy, in the form of stoppers, cloudy, yellowish, plentiful or lean.
-The fact of the presence of purulent contents {and not its quantity) objectively indicates chronic inflammation in the tonsils.
-Palatine tonsils in chronic tonsillitis in children are usually large pink or red with a loose surface, in adults they are often of medium size or small (even hidden behind the meadows) with a smooth pale or cyanotic surface and enlarged upper lacunae.
+Pharyngoscopic signs of chronic tonsillitis include inflammatory changes in the palatine arches.
+A reliable sign of chronic tonsillitis is purulent contents in the crypts of the tonsils, released when pressing a spatula on the tonsil through the anterior palatine arch.
+Normally, there is no content in the lacunae.
+With chronic inflammation, purulent discharge forms in the crypts of the tonsils: it can be more or less liquid, sometimes mushy, in the form of plugs, cloudy, yellowish, abundant or scanty.
+The very fact of the presence of purulent contents (and not its quantity) objectively indicates chronic inflammation in the tonsils.
+In children with chronic tonsillitis, the palatine tonsils are usually large, pink or red with a loose surface; in adults, they are often medium-sized or small (even hidden behind the puddles) with a smooth, pale or cyanotic surface and widened upper lacunae.

-The remaining pharyngoscopic signs of chronic tonsillitis are more or less expressed, they are secondary and can be detected not only in chronic tonsillitis, but also in other inflammatory processes in the oral cavity, pharynx and paranasal sinuses.
-From these positions, they must be evaluated.
+The remaining pharyngoscopic signs of chronic tonsillitis are expressed to a greater or lesser degree, they are secondary and can be detected not only in chronic tonsillitis, but also in other inflammatory processes in the oral cavity, pharynx and paranasal sinuses.
+They should be assessed from this position.

-In some cases, ECG, radiography of the paranasal sinuses may be required.
+In some cases, an ECG and X-ray of the paranasal sinuses may be required.

 Differential diagnostics

-In differential diagnosis it should be borne in mind that some local and general signs characteristic of chronic tonsillitis can be caused by other foci of infection, for example, pharyngitis, gingival inflammation, tooth decay.
-In these diseases, inflammation of the palatine arch and regional lymphadenitis can also be observed: the processes of said localization can be etiologically associated with rheumatism, nonspecific polyarthritis, etc.
+In differential diagnostics, it is necessary to keep in mind that some local and general signs characteristic of chronic tonsillitis may be caused by other foci of infection, such as pharyngitis, inflammation of the gums, dental caries.
+Inflammation of the palatine arches and regional lymphadenitis can also be observed with these diseases: the processes of the named localization can be etiologically associated with rheumatism, nonspecific polyarthritis, etc.

 Differential diagnosis of chronic tonsillitis is carried out:

-1. first of all with acute primary tonsillitis (vulgar angina), after which (if it was not an exacerbation of chronic tonsillitis) after 2-3 weeks of any organic signs of chronic tonsillitis is not detected;
+- primarily with acute primary tonsillitis (vulgar angina), after which (if this was not an exacerbation of chronic tonsillitis) after 2-3 weeks no organic signs of chronic tonsillitis are detected;

-2. with hypertrophic amygdala form of secondary syphilis, which is manifested by a sudden and rapid increase in the volume of all solitary lymphadenoid formations of the lymphadenoid pharyngeal ring, accompanied by cutaneous manifestations of this stage of the disease;
+- with the hypertrophic tonsillar form of secondary syphilis, which is manifested by a sudden and rapid increase in the volume of all solitary lymphadenoid formations of the lymphadenoid pharyngeal ring, accompanied by cutaneous manifestations of this stage of the disease;

-4. with hyperkeratosis of the pharynx and palatine tonsils, in which the isolated "keratinous plugs" appear as microscopic examination in the form of stratified depleted epithelium;
+- with hyperkeratosis of the pharynx and palatine tonsils, in which the isolated “keratin plugs” appear under microscopic examination as layers of desquamated epithelium;

-5. with pharyngomycosis, in which the fungal colonies are on the surface of the amygdala and stand in the form of white small conical formations;
+- with pharyngomycosis, in which colonies of the fungus are located on the surface of the tonsil and appear as small white cone-shaped formations;

-6. with a sluggishly flowing amygdala abscess creating an impression of hypertrophy of the tonsils; the process is one-sided, revealed by the puncture of the tonsils and its subsequent removal;
+- with a sluggish tonsil abscess, creating the impression of hypertrophy of the palatine tonsils; the process is unilateral, revealed by puncture of the palatine tonsils with its subsequent removal;

-7. with amygdala petrification, which is formed as a result of impregnation with the calcium salts of the above-mentioned amygdala abscess and defined by touch or by touch with a sharp object (lancet-shaped scalpel or needle);
+- with tonsillar petrification, formed as a result of the impregnation of the above-mentioned tonsillar abscess with calcium salts and determined by touch or by palpation with a sharp object (lancet scalpel or needle);

-8. with infiltrative form of cancer or amygdala sarcoma at the initial stages of their development; as a rule, these malignant tumors affect one amygdala; the final diagnosis is established by biopsy;
+- with infiltrative cancer or sarcoma of the tonsil in the initial stages of their development; as a rule, these malignant tumors affect one tonsil; the final diagnosis is established by biopsy;

-9. with malignant lymphogranulomatosis (Hodgkin's disease), in which, along with an increase in the palatine and other tonsil tonsils, there is an increase in the lymph nodes of the neck, lesion of the spleen and other lymphoid formations;
+- with malignant lymphogranulomatosis (Hodgkin's disease), in which, along with an increase in the palatine and other tonsils of the pharynx, there is an increase in the lymph nodes of the neck, damage to the spleen and other lymphoid formations;

-10. with lymphatic leukemia, the first manifestation of which is hyperplasia of the lymphadenoid ring of the pharynx, especially the palatine tonsils, which increase until mutual contact; their appearance is cyanotic, tuberous; the systemic defeat of lymphocytic formations of the body is rapidly occurring, in the blood the expressed lymphocytosis (2-3) x10 9 / l);
+- with lymphocytic leukemia, the first manifestation of which is hyperplasia of the lymphadenoid ring of the pharynx, especially the palatine tonsils, which increase in size to the point of mutual contact; their appearance is bluish, bumpy; systemic damage to the lymphocytic formations of the body quickly occurs, with pronounced lymphocytosis in the blood (2-3) x 10 9 /l);

-11. with a giant cervical spine, pressing inside the capsule of palatine tonsils, causing soreness when swallowing and turning the head toward an enlarged process.
-If the apophyses of the giant styloid process come into contact with the lingopharyngeal and lingual nerves, then there are various paresthesias and pain sensations in the tongue, throat and regions innervated by these nerves.
-The diagnosis of the giant cervical spine is established with the help of bimanual palpation from the side of the amygdala and the submandibular region, as well as X-ray examination.
+- with a giant cervical process that presses from the inside on the capsule of the palatine tonsils, causing pain when swallowing and turning the head towards the enlarged process.
+If the apophysis of the giant styloid process comes into contact with the glossopharyngeal and lingual nerves, various paresthesias and pain sensations occur in the tongue, pharynx and areas innervated by these nerves.
+The diagnosis of a giant cervical process is established using bimanual palpation from the tonsil and submandibular region, as well as X-ray examination.